 In other cases, individuals may appear similar although they are not members of the same species.
 For example, even though bald eagles (Haliaeetus leucocephalus) and African fish eagles (Haliaeetus vocifer) are both birds and eagles, each belongs to a separate species group (Figure 2).
 If humans were to artificially intervene and fertilize the egg of a bald eagle with the sperm of an African fish eagle and a chick did hatch, that offspring, called a hybrid (a cross between two species), would probably be infertile—unable to successfully reproduce after it reached maturity.
 Different species may have different genes that are active in development; therefore, it may not be possible to develop a viable offspring with two different sets of directions.
 Thus, even though hybridization may take place, the two species still remain separate.

-Populations of species share a gene pool: a collection of all the gene variants in the species.
+Populations of species share a gene pool: a collection of all the variants of genes in the species.
 Again, the basis to any changes in a group or population of organisms must be genetic for this is the only way to share and pass on traits.
-When variations occur within a species, they can only pass to the next generation along two main pathways: asexual reproduction or sexual reproduction.
-The change will pass on asexually simply if the reproducing cell possesses the changed trait.
-For the changed trait to pass on by sexual reproduction, a gamete, such as a sperm or egg cell, must possess the changed trait.
+When variations occur within a species, they can only be passed to the next generation along two main pathways: asexual reproduction or sexual reproduction.
+The change will be passed on asexually simply if the reproducing cell possesses the changed trait.
+For the changed trait to be passed on by sexual reproduction, a gamete, such as a sperm or egg cell, must possess the changed trait.
 In other words, sexually-reproducing organisms can experience several genetic changes in their body cells, but if these changes do not occur in a sperm or egg cell, the changed trait will never reach the next generation.
 Only heritable traits can evolve.
 Therefore, reproduction plays a paramount role for genetic change to take root in a population or species.
 In short, organisms must be able to reproduce with each other to pass new traits to offspring.